bevy-procedural/modelling/README.md

     NdAffine::from_rotation(NdRotate::from_axis_angle(Vec3::<f64>::y_axis(), 0.8 * (std::f64::consts::PI * t).sin())));
 ```

+See the [spiral example](https://github.com/bevy-procedural/modelling/blob/main/examples/spiral.rs) for how to render this mesh using Bevy.

 A key component of this library are `Cursors`, which provide a convenient way to traverse and modify the mesh in a functional, performant, and safe way.
 See the [cursors tutorial](https://docs.rs/procedural_modelling/latest/procedural_modelling/#cursors) for more information.

 ## Examples